BCG Matrix Introduction

 How to use the BCG Matrix?

-The BCG Matrix is a very helpful tool that any business can use to prioritize their activities.
+The BCG Matrix is a helpful tool for any business to prioritize its activities.
 This can also be used within your company to decide which projects you want to take on, which clients you want to work with, or which services you should offer.
 This tool will also help you to decide how to focus your internal efforts to grow your business.

 Each quadrant reflects a unique mix of relative market share and market growth.
-Just complete the following 5 steps:
+Just complete the following five steps:

 Step 0: Download and create the BCG matrix in Excel below